shashankatthaluri/learning-repositorys/Python /000_Resources.md

 ### Disclaimer & Disclosure ⚠

-  I got this table format inspiration from [Forrestknight](https://github.com/ForrestKnight/open-source-cs).
-Just the format not the content 😉!
+  I used the table style idea from [Forrestknight](https://github.com/ForrestKnight/open-source-cs) 📊, but I created my own content for it 😉!